The 2023 fellowship competition is now closed. Please check back next year!

 - Lauren Taylor: Lauren earned her Ph.D. in Chemical and Biomolecular Engineering from Rice University under Professor Matteo Pasquali.
 At Princeton, Lauren works with Prof. Richard Register and Prof. Rodney Priestley to study the effect of copolymer sequencing on condensed phase morphology.

 Abigail Plummer: Abigail earned her Ph.D. from Harvard University while working with Prof. David Nelson.
-At Princeton, Abigail works with Prof. Andrej Košmrlj focusing on mechanics in morphogenesis.
+At Princeton, Abigail worked with Prof. Andrej Košmrlj focusing on mechanics in morphogenesis.
+Abigail moved on as an Assistant Professor at Boston University.

 Ambika Somasundar: Ambika earned her Ph.D. in chemical engineering from the Pennsylvania State University, with Prof. Ayusman Sen and Prof. Darrell Velegol.
 As a PCCM postdoctoral fellow, Ambika worked with Princeton Prof. Howard Stone on particle penetration into bacterial biofilms.
 In 2022 she joined BASF as a Formulation Scientist.